 Note.
-We reframed the hypotheses deduced from the conclusions in the original article from a dichotomy (high numerate versus low numerate) to a continuous association (higher numeracy…).
+For each of the hypotheses we reframed the hypotheses deduced from the conclusions in the original article from a dichotomy (high numerate versus low numerate, labeled as “original”) to a continuous association (higher numeracy is associated with…, labeled as “extension”).

-Study 1: Numeracy and attribute framing
+Study 1: Numeracy and positive-negative framing

 Study 1 sought to examine the relationship between numeracy and attribute framing.
 They hypothesized that participants with low numeracy are more likely to be affected by attribute framing.